You have less than a second to grab the reader’s attention as they browse the page, so how go you make sure your advert stands out from the crowd?

 6. Tell your customers what to do next

 Including a “call to action” will encourage those interested to take the next step – make it as easy as possible for them.
-For example “Telephone to arrange a consultation”, “Visit to view our full range of designs”.
+For example “Telephone to arrange a consultation”, “Visit [website name] to view our full range of designs”.

 The above is based on the AIDA formula – Attention, Interest, Desire, Action.
 If you want to know more, a quick google of “aida marketing” will find lots of articles.
 I’ve taken the principles and applied them to suit the typical wedding professional’s advertising needs.